 Why hair only grows to a certain length

-Each hair grows out of a follicle and as the hair gets longer and heavier, eventually, the follicle can’t hold on much longer and it sheds the hair.
-It’s OK though as it then starts growing another one.
+Each hair grows out of a follicle and as the hair gets longer and heavier, the follicle eventually can’t hold on much longer and it sheds the hair.
+But that’s okay: it then starts growing another one.
 How long you can grow your hair depends on your genetics, and in general, Asians can grow their hair longer than Europeans.
 This may be surprising for many, but as in all mammals, each of us has a certain hair length beyond which the hair simply won’t grow.
 Hair length is longest in people with round follicles because round follicles seem to grip the hair better.
 So, people with straight hair have the potential to grow it longer.
-The shortest hair is associated with flat follicles.
-A study published in 2007 also explains why Japanese and Chinese people have thick hair: 30% larger than that of Africans and 50% larger than that of Europeans.
+Shorter hair is associated with flat follicles.
+A study published in 2007 also explains why Japanese and Chinese people have thick hair: their follicles are 30% larger than that of Africans and 50% larger than that of Europeans.

 How to grow your hair faster and longer

-While genetics caps your hair length, it is possible however to accelerate its growth rate.
+While genetics caps your hair length, it is possible to accelerate its growth rate.

 1. First of all, your hair growth reflects your general body health.
 Eat a diet rich in marine proteins, vitamin C (red peppers), zinc (oysters), biotin (eggs), niacin (tuna) and iron (oysters) to nourish strands.